THANK YOU TO ALL WHO PARTICIPATED!! HERE ARE THE WINNERS:

-Ellis scrunched his face and then shook his head slowly.
+Ellis scrunched his face and shook his head slowly.
 “I hadn’t thought of that, but why?”
-He shifted back to Vic, leaned over the table and clasped his hands in front of him.
+Then, as if the question hadn’t been proposed, he shifted his attention back to Vic.
+He leaned away from the table and clasped his hands in front of him.
 “We have the body.
-Are you going to admit to this?
-Perps like you have gotten themselves away from the death penalty by being cooperative and leading us to the other bodies.”
+Are you ready to admit to this?
+Perps like you have avoided the death penalty by being cooperative and leading us to the other bodies.”
 His tone was flat and matter-of-fact.

 “Who is this then?”
-Kemp slid a head shot of a dead woman at him.
-A pretty, red head with cloudy white eyes stared up at the photographer, but Vic felt those dead eyes pierce into him.
+Kemp slid a headshot of a dead woman at him.
+A pretty, redhead with cloudy white eyes stared at the photographer, but Vic felt those dead eyes pierce into him.

 I don’t know you!

-“I am going to run her DNA and find out her name soon enough.
-You would save us a lot of time, you would give her family closure and you would go a long way to bettering your situation, IF YOU TELL ME WHO THIS WOMAN IS!”
+“I’m going to run her DNA and find out her name soon enough.
+You’d save us all a lot of time, give her family closure and it’d go a long way to bettering your situation, IF YOU TELL ME WHO THIS WOMAN IS!”
 Ellis pointed at the cut hands.

 Two dead girls.
 And they think there’s more.